National Register of Historic Places listings in Jeff Davis County, Texas

 This is a list of the National Register of Historic Places listings in Jeff Davis County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Jeff Davis County, Texas.
-There are five properties listed on the National Register in the county including one site listed as both a National Historic Site and a National Historic Landmark.
+There are six properties listed on the National Register in the county including one site listed as both a National Historic Site and a National Historic Landmark.
 Three sites are also listed as Recorded Texas Historic Landmarks including one that is a State Antiquities Landmark.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.